sheroz/axum-rest-api-sample/README.md

   - Building the application using the official `Rust` image
   - Running the full stack: API + `PostgreSQL` + `Redis`
 - GitHub CI configuration
-  - Running `cargo-deny` to check for security vulnerabilities and licenses
+  - Running `cargo deny` to check for security vulnerabilities and licenses
   - Running `cargo fmt` to check for the Rust code format according to style guidelines
   - Running `cargo clippy` to catch common mistakes and improving the Rust code
   - Running tests
-  - Building the app
+  - Building the application

 ## Run